-He must be appropriately certified in Timing and Calculations for all sanctioned events.
+He must be appropriately certified in Timing and Calculations for all sanctioned events and must have attended a bi-seasonal Continuing Education clinic prior to the event.

 U601.3.7 The Race Secretary

 The race secretary is responsible for all secretarial work for the technical aspects of the competition and amongst others for the preparation of the draw.
 Additionally, the Race Secretary: